Docker Deep Dive - Nigel Poulton - E-Book

 Run another docker images to confirm your pull command worked.

-We’ll discuss the details of where the image is stored and what’s inside it in later chapters.
-For now, all you need to know is that images contain enough of an operating system (OS) and all the code and dependencies required to run the application.
-The Ubuntu image you pulled includes a stripped-down version of the Ubuntu Linux filesystem and a few of the standard Linux utilities that ship with Ubuntu.
+We’ll discuss where the image is stored and what’s inside it in later chapters.
+For now, all you need to know is that images contain enough of an operating system (OS) and all the code and dependencies required to run a desired application.
+The NGINX image you pulled includes a stripped-down version of Linux and the NGINX web server app.

 Start a container from the image

-If you’ve been following along, you’ll have a copy of the ubuntu:latest image on your Docker host, and you can use the docker run command to start a container from it.
+If you’ve been following along, you’ll have a copy of the nginx:latest image and you can use the docker run command to start a container from it.

 Run the following docker run command to start a new container called test from the ubuntu:latest image.